 - Keeping babies away from people with fevers.

-- Keeping kids and adults with fevers home from school and work until the fever has been gone 24 hours.
+- Keeping kids and adults with fevers home from school and work until the fever has been gone for 24 hours.

 - Using hand sanitizers.